zapata-engineering/orquestra-sdk/docs/guides/ce-resource-management.rst

         def my_workflow():
             ...

     In most cases, defining resources in this way will be unnecessary as Compute Engine can infer the overall resource requirements from the aggregated requirements of individual tasks.
-The primary use-case for this facility is to provision additional resources that aren't covered by the task definitions, such as when tasks spawn additional processes.
+The primary use-case for this facility is to provision additional resources that aren't covered by the task definitions, such as when tasks spawn additional actors or remote functions.

 Troubleshooting Common Resource Issues
 --------------------------------------

-Due to the way Ray's RLLib works, a deadlock can be created on Compute Engine if a task attempts to spawn additional processes, notably via the DNQ ``rollouts`` facility.
-Resources requested in a task definition are bound to the task process, so additional processes can rapidly exhaust the provisioned resources.
+Due to the way Ray's RLLib works, a deadlock can be created on Compute Engine if a task attempts to spawn additional actors or remote functions via the DNQ ``rollouts`` facility.
+Resources requested in a task definition are bound to the task process, so additional actors can rapidly exhaust the provisioned resources.

 ..
 TODO: uncomment and check this section when workflow resource management is implemented (https://zapatacomputing.atlassian.net/browse/ORQSDK-797?atlOrigin=eyJpIjoiNGU1MDU0NjFhNTMxNGUwN2IyZTQzODMxZTVhNjQwM2UiLCJwIjoiaiJ9)